dad-of-code/BrainSyncAi/README.md

 1. Upload to environment
 2. Run `composer install`
-3. Create a database
+3. Create a database and add the brainsyncai.sql to the database
-4. Add database details to the env
+5. Add database details to the env
-5. Add a chatGPT api into the env
+6. Add a chatGPT api into the env
-6. Rename the env to .env
+7. Rename the env to .env
-7. Launch the websit
+8. Launch the website

+### Disclaimer

+This was just a quick project I came up with and results could differ.
+I used chatGPT to help write the code as well, this project was a test of chat's capabilities.
+If you find interest in this project, feel free to join me in improving it!